-- 1. The Architectural plans are submitted to the Zoning Inspector - 2.
+- 1. The Architectural plans, Master Parking Plans and Landscaping Plans are submitted to the Zoning Inspector. - 2.
 The Zoning Inspector will deliver a set of plans to the Township's reviewing Architect for a non-binding recommendation for compliance of these regulations. - 3.
 After receiving the Architect's recommendation, the Zoning Inspector will present the plans and the Architect's non-binding recommendation to the Township Zoning Commission for a non-binding recommendation. - 4.
 Once the recommendations are received from the reviewing Architect and the Zoning Commission, the Zoning Inspector will either approve or disapprove the proposed Architectural plans. - 5.
 If approved a Zoning Certificate/Permit will be issued.
+Following approval of above plans, the applicant can submit for a zoning permit.